santorini19970530/data_structures_and_algorithms/leetcode/74/74_question.md

 [Search a 2D Matrix](https://leetcode.com/problems/search-a-2d-matrix/)

+## What I have used

+- Linear Search

+- Binary Search

+- 2D Vectors

+## Description

 Easy

 You are given an m x n integer matrix matrix with the following two properties: